IanLynnEE/pathological-voice-classification/README.md

 No external training nor validation dataset was used.

-Shortcuts are available if data were stored in the following manner:
+Shortcuts are provided if data is stored in the following manner:

 ```shell
 .